markpro-code/markpro-code.github.io/blogs/00001_javascript_mern_stack_guide.md

-# Javascript Full Stack Guide
+# Javascript MERN Stack Guide

-This is a guide for develop a web app with: Express.js + MogoDB + React.
+This is a guide for develop a web app with: MongoDB + Express.js + React + Node (MERN).

 ## Table of Contents